OyHo/System-Simulation/README.md

 # System-Simulation

-Simulation of physical systems using numerical methods.
+Modeling and simulation of systems using numerical methods.